Doximity Securities Litigation

 This securities class action lawsuit was brought in the United District Court for the Northern District of California (the “Court”) alleging violations of the federal securities laws by Doximity, Inc. (“Doximity” or the “Company”), and its Chief Executive Officer, Jeffrey Tangney (“Defendants”) on behalf of investors in Doximity common stock.

-Lead Plaintiff Has Reached a Proposed Settlement of the Action for $31 Million
+Lead Plaintiff Has Settled of the Action for $31 Million

-Lead Plaintiff, New York City District Council of Carpenters Pension Fund, on behalf of itself and the Settlement Class, has reached a proposed settlement of the Action for $31,000,000 in cash that, if approved, will resolve the Action (the “Settlement”).
+Lead Plaintiff, New York City District Council of Carpenters Pension Fund, on behalf of itself and the Settlement Class, has settled the Action for $31,000,000 in cash (the “Settlement”).

 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of:

-Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 32 of the Notice) or may request exclusion from the Settlement Class pursuant to the instructions set forth in the Notice (see paragraph 59 of the Notice).
+Certain persons and entities are excluded from the Settlement Class by definition (see paragraph 32 of the Notice) or by request.

 Please read the Notice to fully understand your rights and options.
 Copies of the Notice and Claim Form can be found in the Case Documents list on the right of this page.
 You may also visit the case website, www.DoximitySecuritiesLitigation.com, for more information about the Settlement.